Santa

 .
 Our meetings were previously held at the Santa Teresa Golf Club upper clubhouse/banquet room (on top of the hill) at 260 Bernal Road, San Jose.
 We don't know when we'll have meetings there again.
 Starting with the COVID-19 shutdown and until further notice, we will be having virtual meetings only, using Zoom video conferencing.
 Send an email request to fostp@stpfriends.org to get the Zoom meeting link.
 (Download and install Zoom if you haven't already.)

-We have been having volunteer cleanup work days at Santa Teresa Park, usually on the first Friday of each month.
+We have been having volunteer cleanup work days at Santa Teresa Park, usually on the first Friday of each month, weather-permitting.
 We meet in front of the ranch house at the Bernal-Gulnac-Joice Ranch on Manila Drive at 9:00 am.
 See the latest news or Santa Teresa Park Pictures for past work days.
-The next work day will be on April 7, 2023.
+Our work day on October 4, 2024 has been cancelled due to heat.
+The next work day will be on November 1, 2024.
 Contact us at fostp@stpfriends.org or the County Parks Volunteer Office if you're interested in helping out.
 Bring work gloves and sturdy shoes.
+Long sleeves and long pants are advisable due to thorny plants.

 Minutes from past meetings are available below.
 See the meeting minutes for park news and upcoming events.